thiennguyen93/thiennguyen93.github.io/README.md

 #### `in-view-effect`
 If class is added to an img element.
 If the image is in the user's view, an additional class `in-view` is added automatically to the img element.

+### `not-gallery-item`
+If class is added to an img element.
+It will be ignored in the gallery of the post.

 # LOW QUALITY IMAGE PLACEHOLDER
 - Package  https://www.npmjs.com/package/lqip-modern